Alabama vs. Cincinnati Cotton Bowl NCAA Football Odds, Plays and Insights | December 31, 2021

 Over/Under Insights

-- Alabama's games this season have gone over 58 points nine of 12 times.

-- Cincinnati's games have gone over 58 points in five of 13 chances this season.
+- Alabama and its opponents have gone over the current 58-point total in nine of 12 games this season.

-- The two teams combine to average 81.7 points per game, 23.7 more than the over/under in this contest.
+- The two teams combine to average 81.7 points per game, 23.7 more than the total in this contest.

-- These two squads combine to surrender 36.3 points per game, 21.7 fewer than this contest's over/under.
+- This contest's total is 21.7 points greater than the 36.3 these two squads combine to allow per game this season.

-- Crimson Tide games this season feature an average total of 62.3 points, a number 4.3 points higher than Friday's over/under.
+- The average total in Crimson Tide games this season is 62.3, 4.3 points above Friday's over/under of 58.

 - The 54.7 PPG average total in Bearcats games this season is 3.3 points fewer than this game's over/under.